MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdc-class.md

 ### <a name="return-value"></a>Valore restituito

-Extent della finestra precedenti (in unità logiche) come `CSize` oggetto.
+Gli extent della finestra precedenti (in unità logiche) come oggetto `CSize`.

 ### <a name="remarks"></a>Note